lamhq/tech-notes/devops/aws/5-database/2-dynamo-db.md

 *For example, a table called People that you could use to store personal contact information about friends, family, or anyone else of interest.
 In a People table, each item represents a person.
 An item in a People table contains attributes called PersonID, LastName, FirstName, and so on.*

-## DynamoDB Streams

-DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours.

-Encryption at rest is applied to the data in DynamoDB Streams for security.

-DynamoDB Streams helps ensure the following:
-- Each stream record appears exactly one time in the stream.
-- For each item that is modified in a DynamoDB table, the stream records appear in the same sequence as the actual modifications to the item.

-DynamoDB Streams writes stream records in near-real time so that you can build applications that consume these streams and take action based on the contents.

-You can enable a stream on a new table during its creation using the AWS CLI or one of the AWS SDKs.

-DynamoDB Streams operates asynchronously, and enabling a stream doesn't affect the performance of the table.

 ## DynamoDB Accelerator (DAX)

 - Fully managed, highly available, in-memory cache